 There are only a few things I dislike about Personal Capital:

-- Second, I wish the fee analysis was more in-depth for the non 401k holdings.
+- I wish the fee analysis was more in-depth for the non 401k holdings.
 Seeing how much you are paying in fees is a real eye opener.
+But I understand it is hard to estimate as people tend to sell out of investments in taxable accounts as opposed to holding onto it long term like retirement accounts.

 Other Important Information About Personal Capital